-The Kernel of IPC/DEBIAN-8A-64 automatically detects and configures the serial ports.
-This can be overruled by the "setserial" tool.
+The Kernel of IPC/DEBIAN9-8A-64 automatically detects and configures the serial ports.
+This can be overruled by the "setserial" or the "stty" tool.
+In the folder /SYSLOGIC/test demos/serial/ are examples and test scripts which show how to configure and use the serial interfaces.

 When serial ports share interrupt lines, communication may hang.
-To solve this, configure in the BIOS setup the affected serial ports to use an interrupt line which is not used by any other device (check this with the command "cat/proc/interrupts" and in the user manual of your Syslogic computer).
+To solve this, configure in the BIOS setup the affected serial ports to use an interrupt line which is not used by any other device (check this with the command "cat /proc/interrupts" and in the user manual of your Syslogic computer).